-There are videos that how the bowel works, and how bowel incontinence and/or chronic constipation impacts transit.
+There are videos about how the bowel works and how bowel incontinence and chronic constipation impact transit.

 Speak to your GP

-To help prepare for an appointment with your GP it is useful to share information on what you have been experiencing to date.
+When preparing for an appointment with your GP, it is helpful to share information on what you have been experiencing to date.
 Your self-assessment and information pack will give you the necessary details to help your GP understand this.

 Things to remember

-Don’t be embarrassed, and don’t think you are alone.
-As you make arrangements to see your GP, it’s important to understand that there are around 2 million people suffering with chronic constipation – people just like you who are seeking help.
+Never feel embarrassed or think you are alone.
+As you make arrangements to see your GP, it’s essential to understand that around 2 million people are suffering from chronic constipation – people just like you who are seeking help.

-There are treatments that work.
-With the right treatment and support you can soon be enjoying a good bowel management routine that allows you to live life to the full.
+Some treatments work.
+With the proper treatment and support, you can soon be enjoying a good bowel management routine that allows you to live life to the full.

 Give it time.
-Once you have been seen by your GP and have been recommended a treatment it is useful to evaluate how things are going and if the treatment you are taking is proving successful for you.
+Once you have visited your GP and have been recommended treatment, it is helpful to evaluate how things are going and if the treatment you are on task with proves successful.
 It is important to remember that some treatments may take time to take effect.
-If however, you are still experiencing symptoms of chronic constipation after a phase of treatment, we strongly recommend you revisit your GP to discuss an alternative.
+If you are still experiencing symptoms of chronic constipation after a phase of treatment, we strongly recommend you revisit your GP to discuss an alternative.

-If you would like to discuss your treatment and gain further help, please contact us.
+If you would like to discuss your treatment and gain further help, don’t hesitate to contact us.
 One of our specialist advisors will be able to advise in total discretion on what your next steps could be.